 I'm not sure whether it was a bug report or not.
 It was basically an observation that the FAQ made it sound like the diagnostics would obviously show the root cause of a failure to converge, but it doesn't seem like they do.
 It's a report about the diagnostics not being clear.
 No doubt the root cause of the failure to converge is my error and I can diagnose it with gdb or prints, but the issue is whether you aim for the diagnostics are expected to be more helpful in locating the root cause.

 E.g. couldn't it show the source position(s) where the signal is being changed, rather than the source position of its declaration?

-#4 Updated by Wilson Snyder 11 months ago
+#4 Updated by Wilson Snyder about 1 year ago

 Fair point, added more words to the documentation.